dogweather/forkful/content/en/rust/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions is about breaking your program into reusable, modular chunks identified by a name.
-We do it to make our code cleaner, more readable, and easier to debug.
-It's about not repeating ourselves and streamlining updates.

 ## How to:
 Say you've got code that calculates the area of a circle multiple times.
 Instead of repeating the formula, you wrap it into a function.